 VW fitted more than 1.2 million cars sold in the UK with software that allowed the car to know when it was undergoing emissions tests in order for its NOx emissions to reach legal levels.
 It is now having to apply a technical fix to all affected cars and has done so to more than 600,000 at present.

-The Autocar test was conducted at Millbrook Proving Ground to the standard set by the True MPG real-world test cycle of our sister title Comment: what does our VW dieselgate fix test prove?
+The Autocar test was conducted at Millbrook Proving Ground to the standard set by the True MPG real-world test cycle of our sister title What Car?.
+The test used the latest international standard equipment for testing vehicles in a scientific and repeatable manner to industry standards.

 It revealed that while NOx emissions were almost halved from 0.639g/km pre-fix to 0.351g/km post-fix, our test car’s combined fuel economy had fallen from 50.72mpg to 47.61mpg.
 This means that its CO2 emissions increased from 147.3g/km to 156.9g/km, a change of 6.5%.